 Management Side: Stephen Shute (SS), Pro Vice Chancellor (Planning and Resources); Philip Harris (PH), Head of MPS; Bridget Edminson (BE), General Counsel; Sheila Gupta (SG), Director of Human Resources; John Hallam (JH), Interim Assistant Director of Human Resources.

-UCU: Chris Chatwin (CC), Branch President; Charlotte Skeete (CS); Andrew Chitty (AC); Simon Williams (SW); Mike Moran (MM), UCU Regional Officer.
+UCU: Chris Chatwin (CC), Branch President; Charlotte Skeet (CS); Andrew Chitty (AC); Simon Williams (SW); Mike Moran (MM), UCU Regional Officer.

 It was noted that the agenda papers had indicated the meeting would be chaired by UCU.
 However, it was also acknowledged this was an emergency meeting called by Professor Stephen Shute on behalf of the management side.
+The meeting proceeded with no clear chair.

 SS highlighted the University’s disappointment at the UCU letter of 15 March 2019 to the Office for Students (OfS).
 SS said the sending of the letter was a clear breach of the local joint Procedure Agreement.
 The request for the intervention of the regulator implied potential de-registration of the University, which could have catastrophic consequences for all staff employed at the University.
 SS said this could be described as ‘reckless’ as the letter had not properly taken into account the potential consequences.

 CC responded that the wish of the Branch was to move forward.
 A letter had been sent to OfS withdrawing the UCU letter of 15 March 2019.
 This letter had also been copied to MPs.
 It was noted that no member of management had received a copy of the letter withdrawing the letter of 15 March.
 UCU agreed to provide this.
 CC conceded that his own view was that the letter had been a ‘mistake.’
 However, the context to this was frustration at lack of progress on staff survey issues – such as bullying and harassment – since 2014.
-AC also acknowledged that the letter had been a breach of the local joint Procedure Agreement and ‘premature.’
+AC also acknowledged that the letter had been a breach of the spirit of the local joint Procedure Agreement and ‘premature.’
 However, he disputed that the letter could be interpreted as a request to ‘de-register’ the University.

 MM said that UCU’s wish was to ‘draw a line’ and move swiftly forward.
 His hope was that jointly agreed actions could be agreed at the meeting which could then be reported positively to members.

 AC said that the VC’s public response to the letter had been described by some as ‘bullying.’
-The language used in the VC’s communications with UCU officers in London setting out the University’s options / sanctions in response to the UCU letter had also been perceived as ‘threatening and bullying.’
+The language used in the VC’s communications with UCU officers in London setting out the University’s options / sanctions in response to the UCU letter, including the posisbility of de-rerognising the union and withdrawing facilities, had also been perceived as ‘threatening and bullying.’
 BE said that in the context of the seriousness of the letter and the potential consequences from that, the reaction of the VC, who was passionate about the future of the University, was understandable.

 SS said that an appropriate response from UCU was now key in rebuilding trust.
 SS said it would be constructive and help to rebuild trust if UCU wrote to acknowledge, as CC had just done, that the letter had been ‘a mistake.’
-BE suggested an alternative expression could be ‘regret.’
+BE suggested an alternative expression could be 'that it is regrettable'.